Superphysics Superphysics

 Select verses also of Homer and Hesiod were used by him, for the purpose of correcting the soul.

-For the lad was inflamed and excited [to this rash attempt] by a Phrygian song; which however Pythagoras most rapidly suppressed.
-But Pythagoras, as he was astronomizing, happened to meet with the Phrygian piper at an unseasonable time of night, and persuaded him to change his Phrygian for a spondaic song; through which the fury of the lad being immediately repressed, he returned home in an orderly manner, though a little before this, he could not be in the least restrained, nor would in short, bear any admonition; and even stupidly insulted Pythagoras when he met him.
+This most rapidly suppressed the fury of the man.
+He returned home in an orderly manner, though a little before this, he could not be restrained, nor bear any admonition and even stupidly insulted Pythagoras when he met him.

 The whole Pythagoric school produced by certain appropriate songs, what they called exartysis or adaptation, synarmoge or elegance of manners, and epaphe or contact, usefully conducting the dispositions of the soul to passions contrary to those which it before possessed.